victorbitencourt/mini-blog-react/README.md

 # MiniBlog

-This project was developed during the React do Zero a Maestria course on Udemy.
+This project was developed during the "React do Zero a Maestria" course on Udemy.

 ## Technologies and tools used